 Strong women are usually those who don’t even know it

-But many of us are dealing with relationship struggles.
-Of course I talked a lot to my girls about all of these issues.
-And of course I also asked myself what I appreciate about women in my life.
-What inspires me and why do I look up to some of them?
-What makes a strong woman for me?
+But many of us are dealing with relationship struggles – here are my thoughts on “Generation No Commitment”.
+Of course, I’ve talked a lot to my girls about all of these issues.
+And of course, I also asked myself what I appreciate about women in my life.
+What inspires me, and why do I look up to some of them?
+What makes a woman “strong” for me?

 It is easy to think of being a “strong woman”.
 But in fact those women are usually “strong” who do not claim it.
 I personally look up to those women who just do their thing and don’t make a lot of fuss about it.
 They are there for others, even if they are not doing well themselves.
 They ask you how you are, even if you know that they are struggling themselves.
 Women who always have an ear or a shoulder for you, even if they need one themselves and are sometimes thousands of kilometers away.
 Who are not selfish or ruthless and sell their own grandmother.